-Step 3: Login to Clockwork to send out accommodation forms to faculty and (if eligible) sign up for exam proctoring and notes.
+Step 4: Login to Clockwork to send out accommodation forms to faculty and (if eligible) sign up for exam proctoring booking and identify which classes notes are needed.

 How to Register